 Step 6: Create your MCAT study plan

 Once you’ve fully investigated the challenge ahead of you, the content you need to study, and the concepts you need to brush up on, it’s time to set out a plan of attack: your MCAT study plan.
+Luckily for you, Brainscape has gone ahead and crafted these gorgeous, customizable, and totally free study planners and exam countdown sheets, which you can use to "divide and conquer" everything you need to cover ahead of your exam date!

 - Time gathering the resources you need to support your studying;